Department of Paediatrics

 - Practices in a collegial manner

-These awards have been established to recognize and honor the contributions of individuals who have demonstrated outstanding achievements and a commitment to education and faculty / trainee development at various career stages.
-More details regarding the awards and the nomination process can be found by accessing the links below: Nominations are sought from residents and fellows enrolled within the subspecialty of the faculty being nominated.
+These awards have been established to recognize and honour the contributions of individuals who have demonstrated outstanding achievements and a commitment to education and faculty/trainee development at various career stages.
+Nominations are sought from residents and fellows enrolled within the subspecialty of the faculty being nominated.

 The Excellence in Continuing Medical Education Award is in recognition of continuing education initiatives in the Department of Paediatrics.
 There are three potential areas for recognition of excellence.